EduardoZepeda/coffee-bytes-hugo/content/posts/python-fastapi-el-mejor-framework-de-python/index.en.md

 - Eduardo Zepeda
 ---

-These last few days I have been testing a Python library that is becoming very popular, FastAPI, a framework for creating APIs, such as [REST APIs](/blog/rest-api-basic-characteristics-and-recommendations/) or RPC APIs.
+These last few days I have been testing a Python library that is becoming famous, FastAPI, a framework for creating APIs, such as [REST APIs](/blog/rest-api-basic-characteristics-and-recommendations/) or RPC APIs.
 FastAPI promises to help us create fast APIs in a simple way, with very little code and with extraordinary performance, to support high concurrency websites.

 ## FastAPI vs Django vs Flask vs Pyramid